Urinary Tract Infection (UTI)

 - burning pain during urination

-- cloudy and foul-smelling urination
+- cloudy and foul-smelling urine

 - painful urination (dysuria)

-General recommendations to prevent urinary tract infections:
+General recommendations to help prevent urinary tract infections

 - “The solution to pollution is dilution.”
 Ensure that you are adequately hydrated as the body holds onto more metabolic toxins when fluid is insufficient.
 Lack of hydration also alters pH levels and causes opportunistic bacteria overgrowth.